verdigado/organization_folders/README.md

     - Users have a role, if they are assigned to the specific nextcloud group it is backed by
     - The management of these role assignments is currently out of scope of this app.
       It is expected, that you connect your nextcloud instance to your organization members database (for example using https://github.com/nextcloud/user_saml/ or a custom group backend) or are manually assigning users to nextcloud groups
     - The structure of your organization must be provided to this app using a programmatic interface, by creating a small companion app, that registers itself as an organization provider.
-It can pull data for your organizations member database or just hardcoded values.
+It can pull data from your organizations member database or just return hardcoded values.
+An example implementation returning hardcoded values can be found [here](https://git.verdigado.com/verdigado-public/demo_organization_provider).
+NOTE: This API is not yet in the Public namespace, meaning no API interface stability guarantees are made between app versions, for progress see [#74](https://github.com/verdigado/organization_folders/issues/74).
     - The usage of this system is entirely optional.
 The app works fine without any registered organization provider.
 But all members will then be individual users or regular nextcloud groups, which are unstructured and therefore not easy to work with in very large organizations.
   - If you use a filesystem with snapshot capabilities, Organization Folders can be integrated with it to offer a self-service restore-from-backups UI to folder resource managers.
+  - Resources can be created from templates, which are defined using a programmatic interface similar to the organization system.

 ## How to install
 - Install the [Team folders](https://apps.nextcloud.com/apps/groupfolders) app from the nextcloud app store